Fassbrause

-Fassbrause /de/, keg soda, is a non-alcoholic or alcoholic (depending on the brand) German drink made from fruit and malt extract, traditionally stored in a keg.
+Fassbrause /de/, draught sherbet or keg soda, is a non-alcoholic or alcoholic (depending on the brand) German drink made from fruit and malt extract, traditionally stored in a keg.
 The original Fassbrause also includes spices and is a speciality of Berlin, where it is sometimes called Sportmolle.
 (Molle used to be a term for beer in the Berlin dialect.)

-Fassbrause is about the same color as some beers, and usually has an apple flavour.
+Fassbrause generally has a light golden colour and an apple flavour.
 The taste is strongly reminiscent of the Austrian drink Almdudler, except that Fassbrause is less sweet, and not quite as spicy.

 A variant of Fassbrause, the so-called Rote Fassbrause (red keg soda), which is available in some of the new states, but not in Berlin itself, appeared in the 1950s.
 This variant was available in the German Democratic Republic (GDR) prior to German Reunification and has a raspberry flavour.